 About the Penn Community Scholars Program

-The Penn Community Scholars Program (Penn CSP) is a training program for community organizations offering skill development in community-academic research partnerships.
-The Penn CSP not only arms scholars with the tools necessary to expand their research capacity, but with personal connections to work alongside and along with academic institutions and funders throughout the region.
-Its’ rigorous curriculum aims to increase knowledge, attitudes and beliefs around the meaning of and the need for community-academic partnerships, and walks participants through the research process, building research skills that lead to a culminating pitch presentation.
+The Penn Community Scholars Program (CSP) equips participants with the tools necessary to expand their research capacity and with personal connections to work alongside academic institutions and funders throughout the region.
+Its rigorous curriculum aims to increase knowledge, attitudes and beliefs around the meaning of and the need for community-academic partnerships.
+Participants are guided through the research process and build research skills that lead to a culminating pitch presentation.

-To date, the Penn CSP has built capacity among more than 50 individuals from organizations that serve largely minority, low-income communities in Philadelphia.
-At baseline, organizations come into the program with varying levels of research expertise and infrastructure.
-Process and impact outcomes are assessed throughout the program and following to measure program satisfaction; changes in knowledge, attitudes, beliefs and self-efficacy; behavior change; and the organizations’ intent and practice of conducting research.
+To date, the Penn CSP has built capacity among more than 60 individuals from 40+ organizations that serve largely minority, low-income communities in Philadelphia.
+Organizations come into the program with varying levels of research expertise and infrastructure.
+They graduate feeling more prepared to be equal partners in research.

 Enhance community capacity to develop, implement, and evaluate programs